stiks/yii2-composer-bower-skip/README.md

 ### Keep Current Bower

-If you still want to keep `vendor\bower`, you could set a Git-ignore for that folder:
+If you still want to keep `vendor\bower`, you could set reverse Git-ignore for that folder:

 ```
 # composer vendor dir